The influence of power cables and phase orientation on the sound

 THE FINAL METER

-The final meter to the component definitely has the most infuence.
+The final meter to the component definitely has the most influence.
 This can easily be confirmed in practice.
 A separate cable from the extensionblock to the meter (consumer unit) already does less for the sound.
 If you would somehow insert a high end power cable somewhere in the middle of the wiring between meter and final component, you probably wouldn’t hear much of it.
-The infuence of a powercable and with that the largest difference in colour or transient speed is most clearly audible at the end of the chain.
+The infuence of a powercable and with that the largest difference in color or transient speed is most clearly audible at the end of the chain.
 But why should this be so?
 The usual explanations don’t even sound very convincing to me but I also don’t know how to effectively explain this.
 I guess it’s just like many phenomenons in the hazy world of high end audio.
 Sometimes you just have to admit that it’s there, even though you cannot understand it.
 So even if you don’t believe it, please just try it out for yourself and see if you hear a difference.

 Some components are less sensitive to this than others, for example the Wadia 861 cd player is extremely sensitive to power but the Mark Levinson no.390s cd player is comparatively immune.
 It can also be that the speakers used don’t have enough resolution to clearly demonstrate the differences.
 Most of the time however, the human himself is the problem.
 Often people listen for difference in only one parameter.
 That could very well be just the parameter that doesn’t change.
-Also most people are most sensitive to changes in colour while powercables more often than not make the most difference in perceived speed, attack or liveliness.
+Also most people are most sensitive to changes in color while powercables more often than not make the most difference in perceived speed, attack or liveliness.
 It is important to keep an open mind and listen unprejudiced to any possible diferences.
 I’m sure that you will hear some difference.
 You may not find the difference large enough to worry about but that’s another matter!

 ORDER OF THE CONNECTORS IN THE EXTENSIONBLOCK